 Glaucoma occurs when there is a typical and progressive deterioration of the optic nerve.
-It is often associated with an increased pressure of the eye which can be associated with damage to the optic nerve treatment may include prescription eye drops or surgery.
+It is often associated with increased pressure of the eye, which can be related to damage to the optic nerve treatment may include prescription eye drops or surgery.

-Glaucoma or ‘Kala Motia’ is a condition wherein an increased intraocular pressure caused by improper drainage of aqueous fluid in the eye.
-This increased pressure damages the optic nerve, which is the conduit of visual messages to the brain.
-Working silently, glaucoma irreversibly damages the vision and if not treated on time it may lead to complete blindness.
+Glaucoma or ‘Kala Motia’ is a condition wherein an increased intraocular pressure is caused by improper drainage of aqueous fluid in the eye.
+This elevated pressure damages the optic nerve, which is the conduit of visual messages to the brain.
+Working silently, glaucoma irreversibly damages the vision, and if not treated on time, it may lead to complete blindness.

 There is no proven way to prevent glaucoma.
-Frequent monitoring, regular checkups can help detect the disease in its early stage.
-Glaucoma cannot be cured but it can be controlled so that further damage to the optic nerve can be slowed or halted.
+Frequent monitoring, regular checkups can help detect the disease in its early stages.
+Glaucoma cannot be cured, but it can be controlled so that further damage to the optic nerve can be slowed or halted.
 This can only be done through disciplined and regular treatment through medical, surgical or laser management under a glaucoma specialist.

-Retinal disorders damage the retina thereby disrupting the transfer of images to the brain.
+Retinal disorders damage the retina, thereby disrupting the transfer of images to the brain.
 These disorders include age-related macular degeneration (ARMD or AMD), diabetic retinopathy and retinal detachment.
-Since the vision already lost through these diseases cannot be brought back through treatment, early diagnosis and treatment of these conditions is important to maintain vision.
+Early diagnosis and treatment of these conditions are vital to maintaining the image.

 Floaters are tiny spots or specks that float across the field of vision.
 Most people notice them in well-lit rooms or outdoors on a bright day.
-They can sometimes indicate a more serious eye problem, such as retinal detachment, especially if they are accompanied by light flashes.
+They can sometimes indicate a more serious eye problem, such as retinal detachment, especially if light flashes accompany them.
 They are treated to the extent of possible correction by surgery in case of retinal detachment.